 The consumer has a lot of power in their own right because a lot of the factors that influence house insurance costs have more to do with the purchaser than the house or company.

 Having a good credit score can help to lower insurance costs, and so can being a non-smoker.

 Some of these factors are beyond anyone's control, like whether or not you're retired, but it's definitely a good idea to look around take advantage of anything you qualify for.

-Ever opened a monthly bill only to find that something costs more despite nothing in your life changing?
+Ever opened a monthly bill only to find that something costs more despite nothing in your life-changing?
 The same can happen with the cost of insurance.

-While things you do on your end, such as adding a room to the house, can definitely affect your rate, so can things done by city officials or various other groups.
+While things you do on your end, such as adding a room to the house, can definitely affect your rate, so can things are done by city officials or various other groups.

 A housing project being built in your area will likely increase insurance costs.

 This is why it's a good idea to stay up to date with your insurance company.
 Much like a relative, it's best to call them up every once in a while, check how things are going and if there's anything that has changed since you last called.